Updated: Nov 6, 2021

 Nimit Sawhney, co-founder and CEO of Voatz said, “Making voting accessible for everyone is our driving mission at Voatz.
 We believe our platform can make voting not only more accessible but also more secure for certain segments of the population when compared to their current options.
 Our experience with West Virginia in 2018, and our overall 67 successful elections (11 governmental pilots) have showcased that we can deliver a secure and private ballot.”

-John Pudner, Executive Director at Take Back Action Fund said, “We recognize the painful situation unfolding in our nation right now and its major impact on our ability to vote in person.
+John Pudner, President at Take Back Action Fund said, “We recognize the painful situation unfolding in our nation right now and its major impact on our ability to vote in person.
 I’ve spent the last couple of weeks observing and listening to disenfranchised groups from across the country who have been particularly vulnerable to these shocks to the system, and it is more apparent than ever that in order to enact systemic change, we must ensure a seat at the table for everyone.
 There is no one solution that will ensure everyone can vote.
 With Voatz, we see that it’s possible to securely bridge the limitations of vote by mail and voting at a polling station.”

 About Voatz Voatz is an award-winning mobile elections platform that leverages cutting-edge technology (including biometrics and a blockchain-based infrastructure) to increase access and security in elections.
 Since 2016 Voatz has run more than 67 elections with cities, universities, towns, nonprofits, and both major state political parties for convention voting.
 Learn more at http://www.voatz.com.